-- BRF LOI form, including the following information: - Name and academic title of PI - Contact information, including mailing address, telephone number, fax number, and email address - Title of program project - Brief summary of program project - Include closing paragraph that explains how this research will develop (next steps) - References may be included on an additional page(s) - PI Signature - Institutional representative signature (verifies nomination by institution) - List of current grants (include abstracts, specific aims, and indicate if there is any overlap) - NIH Style Biographical sketch with other support page (5 page maximum)
+- BRF LOI online form, including the following information: - Name and academic title of PI - Contact information, including mailing address, telephone number, fax number, and email address - Title of program project - Brief summary of program project - Include closing paragraph that explains how this research will develop (next steps) - References may be included on an additional page(s) - o PI Signature - Institutional representative signature (verifies nomination by institution) - List of current grants (include abstracts, specific aims, and indicate if there is any overlap) - NIH Style Biographical sketch

-Deadline for the LOI is Thursday, June 24, 2021 at 4:00 p.m.
-CST.
+Deadline for the LOI is Thursday, June 22, 2023 at 4:00 p.m.
+CT.
 LOI's will not be accepted after the deadline.
 No exceptions will be made.
 Submitted LOI's that have not been nominated by their institution will not be considered.
 You will be notified via email in mid-August to with the decision on your LOI.